-Overall the benefits of Ant-ICON will be:
+The overall benefits of Ant-ICON will be:

-- Improved integration of science outputs and policy needs - Increased level of high-quality science to support decision-making - A better understanding of threatened and vulnerable systems and species - Increased collaborations both within and between disciplines - Improved integration of socio-ecological research - Increased research capacity, particularly through the mentorship of EMCRs
+- Improved integration of the best available science outputs and policy needs - Increased level of high-quality research to support decision-making - A better understanding of threatened and vulnerable systems and species across the region - Increased collaborations both within and between disciplines - Improved integration of socio-ecological research - Increased research capacity, particularly through the mentorship of EMCRs

-All of these contribute to improved conservation and management of Antarctica and the Southern Ocean.
+All of these contribute to improved conservation and management of Antarctica, the Southern Ocean and the sub-Antarctic.

-An important aspiration of Ant-ICON will be to encourage and strengthen research that contributes to decision-making in the Antarctic Treaty System from countries that do not normally participate greatly in Antarctic governance.
-This can be address at different levels, by mentoring young researchers, by identifying strengths and weaknesses of national programs and help increasing capabilities based in common interests and understanding.
+An important aspiration of Ant-ICON will be to encourage and support the involvement of scientists from a broad range of countries in research that contributes to decision-making in the Antarctic Treaty System.
+This can be addressed at different levels, including by mentoring young researchers, by identifying strengths and weaknesses of national programs and helping to increase capabilities based on common interests and understanding.